Find out what kind of housing you are eligible for as a student at Liberty University.

 Liberty University requires all unmarried students under 21 to live on campus.
 On-campus residents must be currently enrolled in a residential program and attending classes on campus.

-Students who are 25 or older (at any time during the semester) or are married are not permitted to live on campus.
-Rooms are assigned on a first come, first served basis.
+Students who are 25 or older (at any time during the semester) or are married are not permitted to live on campus, with one exception.
+Students ages 25-30 may be eligible to live in our Independent & Graduate Housing program.
+All rooms are assigned on a first come, first served basis.

 The university reserves the right at any time to (a) alter, change or cancel a housing assignment; (b) change any room assignment or rate; (c) enter residences during reasonable hours at your request or for routine maintenance, inspections, repairs or housekeeping duties; (d) enter residences at any time for an emergency; (e) control the residences in the event of an emergency; (f) terminate the housing assignment for violation of University policies and regulations, for health or social reasons, or for other reasons deemed sufficient by the university.